Long term side effects of treatment for acute lymphoblastic leukaemia (ALL)

 Clouding of the eye lens (cataract)

-Some people develop clouding of the lens of the eye some years after whole body radiotherapy.
+Some people develop clouding of the lens of the eye some years after whole body radiotherapy and steroids.
 This is called a cataract.
 Doctors treat this by removing the clouded lens and replacing it with a man made lens.

 Coping with late effects